DevExpress/devextreme-documentation/concepts/05 UI Components/Chart/40 Panes/10 Multi-Pane Chart.md

     ---

 3. **Bind series to panes**
-Bind each series to a pane using the [pane](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types/CommonSeries/pane.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/#pane') option like you did for value axes in the previous step.
-If the **pane** option is missing from the series configuration, such a series will be bound to the [defaultPane](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/defaultPane.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/#defaultPane').
+Bind each series to a pane using the [pane](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types/CommonSeries/pane.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/#pane') property like you did for value axes in the previous step.
+If the **pane** property is missing from the series configuration, such a series will be bound to the [defaultPane](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/defaultPane.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/#defaultPane').

     ---
     ##### jQuery